Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Main Results

+Such constraints are generally not tight, since they rely on high signal-to-noise ratio for the received signal $Z_k$ to decode $X_{\bar{k}},Z_{\bar{k}}$ of the other transmitter~$\bar{k}$.
+To address this limitation, we propose an improved outer bound by introducing additional rate-limited constraints to further refine the bounds on sensing performance.
+We first introduce the following standard rate-distortion functions~\cite{el2011network} for sensing state parameters:

-Such rate-distortion functions $f_{1,\text{R-D}}(D_1)$ and $f_{2,\text{R-D}}(D_2)$ characterize the minimum rates for estimators to guarantee the sensing distortion constraints, in a similar manner to the rate-distortion theory \cite{el2011network}.
-With the help of $f_{1,\text{R-D}}(D_1)$ and $f_{2,\text{R-D}}(D_2)$, we proceed to demonstrate the key idea of our outer bound.
+These rate-distortion functions characterize the minimum rates required by estimators to guarantee the sensing distortion constraints $D_k,k\in\{1,2\}$~\cite{el2011network}.
+Moreover, as proved in Appendix~\ref{appendix:proofOuterBound}, we can further establish the following upper bound on $f_{k,\text{R-D}}(D_k)$ for $k\in\{1,2\}$: